ckipp01/webring-cli/README.md

     -h, --help         output usage information

   Commands:
-    sync               syncs latest sites.js file from the xxiivv webring and the hallway feeds sites              lists all the sites in the webring random             brings you to a random site in the webring rss                shows you a list of all available rss feeds in the webring
+    sync               syncs latest sites.js file from the xxiivv webring sites              lists all the sites in the webring random             brings you to a random site in the webring rss                shows you a list of all available rss feeds in the webring